EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory '8-firstdelete' script deletes the file 'betty' in '/tmp/my_first_directory' '9-firstdirdeletion' script deletes the directory '/tmp/my_first_directory'
+'7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory '8-firstdelete' script deletes the file 'betty' in '/tmp/my_first_directory' '9-firstdirdeletion' script deletes the directory '/tmp/my_first_directory' '10-back' script chages the working directory to the previous one